 There are a number of other boards and committees in place at Dalarna University, each with its own particular area of responsibility:

 Higher Education Administration (Högskoleförvaltningen)

-This office is in charge of administration and provides services to staff and students.
+This office is in charge of administration and provides services to both staff and students.

 Office of Education and Research (Utbildnings- och forskningskansliet - UFK)

-The main areas of responsibility of the Quality and Operations Management office at Dalarna University focus on the alignment of the development and management of the organisation in terms of both education and research.
+The main areas of responsibility focus on the alignment of the development and management of the organisation in terms of both education and research.